SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 WHAT IS NOT CAPTURED

 • Intent.
-StateMirror does not store “why you tried to do something.”
+StateMirror does not know why you tried to do something.

 • Events.
 It does not reconstruct history from event streams.

 • Truth.
-It does not prove your state was correct — only that it was preserved.
+It does not prove the submitted state was correct.

 WHY IT EXISTS

-This reduces “data archaeology” during disputes, appeals, audits, and Tier-3 escalations.
-The snapshot is a stable reference that can be attached to tickets and reviewed months later.
+This reduces data archaeology during disputes, appeals, audits, and escalations.
+The snapshot becomes a stable reference that can be attached to tickets and reviewed later.

 FAILURE MODES

 • Not captured.
-If you do not submit at evidence time, StateMirror cannot invent a record later.
+If you do not submit evidence at the moment, StateMirror cannot invent it later.

 • Partial capture.
 If your payload omits a fact, the snapshot will not contain it.

-• Bad clocks. captured_at is your timestamp; received_at is StateMirror’s.
+• Bad clocks. captured_at is your timestamp; received_at is StateMirror’s timestamp.
 Drift is expected.

 • Retry duplicates.
-Use an idempotency key to make retries safe.
+Use idempotency to make retry behavior explicit.

 ← Notes·StateMirror Examples